dhanushrajcm/LLM-Wrapper-X/README.md

-This project is to create a chatbot to talk to multiple LLM through 1 interface.
+This project is to create a chatbot to interact with multiple LLM through 1 interface.
-Build with streamlit and python use your own .env file to setup the credentials for the LLMs.
+Build with streamlit and python.
-For Demo video refer to my channel : https://youtu.be/7HKjwaJKJL4